You must be 21 years of age or older to purchase our products.

 In the 1960s and 70s, research into cannabis led to the discovery of the endocannabinoid system (ECS).
 As research continued, it was discovered that cannabinoids bind to receptors throughout the brain and body.
 These receptors came in two different classes.
 CB-1 and CB-2.

-CB-1, are the most common receptors found in the central nervous system.
+CB-1 is the most common receptor found in the central nervous system.

-CB-2, are the most common receptors in the body's peripheral nervous system.
+CB-2 is the most common receptor in the body's peripheral nervous system.

 Let now take a look at the ten most common types of cannabinoids and acids, as well as their effects and benefits for your health: